forestryio/forestry.io/hugo/content/blog/create-in-app-documentation-for-content-editors.md

 ![](/uploads/2018/08/embedded_help_doc.png)

-Once you’re repo is done importing, you should see a new item in your sidebar labeled **Help**.
+Once your repo is done importing, you should see a new item in your sidebar labeled **Help**.
 Clicking on this will display a rendered version of your markdown document!

 ### Link to In-App Elements